Iskandar (Qara Qoyunlu)

-Qara Iskandar (قارا اسکندر; قرا اسکندر) ruled the Qara Qoyunlu or Black Sheep Turcoman tribe from 1420 to 1436.
-His struggles with the Timurid ruler Shah Rukh show that he was a brave leader, but he was not able to continue developing what he inherited from his father Qara Yusuf; his reign also saw the decline (and attenuation) of the Qara Qoyunlu.
+Qara Iskandar (قارا اسکندر; قرا اسکندر) was the ruler of the Qara Qoyunlu tribal confederation from 1420 to 1436.
+His struggles with the Timurid ruler Shah Rukh show that he was a brave leader, but he was not able to continue developing what he inherited from his father Qara Yusuf; his reign also saw the decline of the Qara Qoyunlu.

 During Qara Yusuf's reign

 Details about his early years is not known, including where and when he was born.
 He was third son of Qara Yusuf and a full brother of Ispend.
-He was appointed to be a wali of Kirkuk and his first appearance was in 1416, where he defeated Qara Osman when he was besieging Erzincan.
+He was appointed wali of Kirkuk and his first appearance was in 1416, where he defeated Qara Osman when he was besieging Erzincan.

 Succession

 Qara Yusuf's death in 1420 left his sons Ispend bin Yusuf, Iskander, Jahan Shah and Abu Said fighting over the succession.
-The Sa’dlu tribe, one of the main sub-tribes of the Qara Qoyunlu, declared Ispend who was in Chokhur-e Sa'd province at that time as their new chief.
-Abu Sa’id had to flee and Jahan Shah went to Baghdad.
-Iskander on the other hand was supported by his brother Shah Muhammad who was governing Baghdad at that time.
+The Sa'dlu tribe, one of the main sub-tribes of the Qara Qoyunlu, declared Ispend—who was in Chokhur-e Sa'd province at that time— as their new chief.
+Abu Sa'id had to flee and Jahan Shah went to Baghdad.
+Iskander on the other hand was supported by his brother Shah Muhammad, who was governing Baghdad at that time.
 Soon Iskandar was crowned on 2 July 1421 with Qara Qoyunlu amirs Amir Qara and Qadam Pasha in Alinja Tower.
-Soon Ispend also swore fealty to him and they joined together to fight the Aq Qoyunlu who were invading from the west, and defeated them.
+Soon Ispend also swore fealty to him and they joined to fight the Aq Qoyunlu who were invading from the west, and defeated them.